prometheus/prometheus/docs/configuration/configuration.md

 ### `oauth2`

 OAuth 2.0 authentication using the client credentials grant type.
-Fetches the token from the specified endpoint with the client access and secret keys.
+Prometheus fetches an access token from the specified endpoint with the given client access and secret keys.

 ```yaml
 [ client_id: <string> ]